Sahejeets7/Daily/daily.md

 - Reading few lines of some books
 - listening to music and calming the soul whilst exploring new ones
 - motivational video
+- headfirst Java and other series
+- Manga guide to databases
 - Read a bit about progit
 -
 - maintaining clean wardrobe